The Factorizable Feigin-Frenkel center: Introduction

 \section{Introduction}

 In this paper we prove a factorizable version of the Feigin-Frenkel Theorem on the center of the completed enveloping algebra of the affine Kac-Moody algebra at the critical level attached to a simple Lie algebra $\gog$.
 So, let us start the introduction by recalling the Feigin-Frenkel Theorem and saying some more words on what it means to prove a factorizable version of it.
-For convenience, we state it in its coordinate free version; so consider a formal disk $D$ without a specified coordinate and its pointed version $D^*$, let $\gog$ be a finite simple Lie algebra and let $\hat{\gog}_{D,\kappa}$ be the affine Kac-Moody algebra attached to $D$ and $\gog$ of level $\kappa$: if $\calK$ is the (complete topological) ring of functions on $D^*$ then $\hat{\gog}_{D,\kappa} = \gog\otimes\calK \oplus \mC\mathbf{1}$, with the usual commutation formulas.
-Recall also the definition of $\Op_\gog(C)$, the space of $\gog$-Opers on a smooth curve $C$ (also $C = D,D^*$, are allowed), which, given a Borel $B \subset G$ of the adjoint group $G$ relative to $\gog$, classifies certain connections on $G$-torsors on $C$.
-For the precise definitions and related constructions we refer to \cite[Sec.
-2, Sec.
-4]{frenkel2007langlands} and to \cite{beilinson2005opers}.
+For convenience, we state it in its coordinate free version, so we consider a formal disk $D$ without a specified coordinate and its pointed version $D^*$.
+These appear, for instance, as formal disks around a point $x \in C$ of a smooth curve, where one can consider $\calO_x := \varprojlim_n \calO_{C,x}/\gom^n_x$, $D_x = \Spec \calO_x$ and $D^*_x = \Spec \mathrm{Frac}(\calO_x)$.